raetha/wyzesense2mqtt/readme.md

 sudo systemctl status wyzesense2mqtt sudo systemctl enable wyzesense2mqtt # Enable start on reboot
 ```
 9. Pair sensors following [instructions below](#pairing-a-sensor).
-You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, but the sensor version will be unknown and the
-class will default to opening, I.E. a contact sensor.
+You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, though the sensor version will be unknown and the class will default to opening, i.e. a contact sensor.
+You should manually update these entries.

 ## Config Files
 The gateway uses three config files located in the config directory.
 Examples of each are below and in the repository.

 ### config.yaml
 This is the main configuration file.
 Aside from MQTT host, username, and password, the defaults should work for most people.
-This will be created automatically if ENV values are supplied and does not need to be created in advance.
+A working configuration will be created automatically if ENV values are available for at least mqtt_host, mqtt_username, and mqtt_password.
+So it does not need to be created in advance.
 ```yaml
 mqtt_host: <host>
 mqtt_port: 1883